gregr/ina/nscheme/README.md

   - fixnum: 32-bit integer
   - arrays where field 0 contains a type header
     - symbol bigint rational f32 f64 pair vector mvector closure record
-  - can bytevectors and mbytevectors go into a typed u8 array?
+  - can bytess and mbytess go into a typed u8 array?
     - first byte is a type header indicating whether it's mutable

 - the compiler should associate prim op names with general attribute flags (pure, terminates, etc.)